You’ve done the hard work. You found a grant and submitted your proposal! But how long will it take until you find out

 Remember that a grant is not a solution to your financial problems.
 No foundation wants to help bail you out.
 They want to partner with organizations that are financially stable and sustainable.

-On average, it can take a few months to out if your application has been awarded after you’ve submitted your application.
+On average, it can take a few months to discover if your application has been awarded after you’ve submitted your application.
 This can be longer, depending on the funding source, and a distribution timeline is sometimes listed in their guidelines.
 If your proposal was rejected, this could be an opportunity to reapply at a later date.
 Any rejection, taken well, can lead to much better grant-seeking in the future.